obsidianmd/obsidian-developer-docs/en/Plugins/Vault.md

 2. Perform the async operations.
 3. Update the file using [[Reference/TypeScript API/Vault/process|Vault.process()]].

 Remember to check that the `data` in the `process()` callback is the same as the data returned by `cachedRead()`.
-If they aren't the same, that means that the file was changed by a different process, and you may want to ask the user for confirmation.
+If they aren't the same, that means that the file was changed by a different process, and you may want to ask the user for confirmation, or try again.

 ## Delete files